ehsaantech/foodie-case-study/README.md

         Choose PostgreSQL as the database system for its robustness and support for complex data structures.

     Framework Selection:
         Select a framework for the backend development.
-Options include Express, Koa, or NestJS, depending on your team's expertise and project requirements.
+Options include Express, Koa, or NestJS.

 ### Good-to-Have: